 is used by teams at

-Using a tool goes beyond the product.
-It involves your working relationships and partnership with the people involved.
+Using a tool involves your working relationships and partnership with the people behind the product.

-has a full-time support staff and an active community forum where makers trade tips and collaborate.
-Dedicated support, additional security, and admin controls are available for Enterprise Plans.
+has a full-time support staff, thorough onboarding content, and an active community forum where makers trade tips and collaborate.
+Dedicated customer success, additional security, and admin controls are available for Enterprise Plans.

-'s support comes primarily from in-product content and their community of makers.
+'s support comes primarily from in-product content, video tutorials, and their community of makers.

 See how Coda compares with other tools: